barriedirk/jsnotebook-for-js-snippets-and-markdown/readme.md

 ---

-This is the app in your browser
+This is the app in your browser:

 ![Booknote App](screenshot.png)

 ---